scriptrdotio/eurotech_simpleapp/documentation/overview.md

 ## Description

-The application is based on the Eurotech [PCN-Transport simulator](https://cs.eurotech.com/gps-pcn-simulator/).
-The simulator mimics the behavior of a device installed on a bus, which publishes data to a eurotech Everyware mqtt topic.
+This a simple dashboard application that monitors metrics sent by devices installed on buses.
+As you can read it in [running the application](./running_the_application.md), you can simulate the device by resorting to Eurotech's simulator mimics.
+The latter publishes data to a eurotech Everyware mqtt topic.
 Two types of events are published by the simulator:
 - location and speed data, published while the bus is moving
 - bus load data (passengers getting off, getting on, current number of passengers), published while the bus is stopped.